Demographic effects of aggregation in the presence of a component Allee effect: Results

 \subsection{Group formation}

-We first perform numerical simulations of the stochastic dynamics represented by the set of reactions in \,(\ref{eqs:nonspacerates})-(\ref{comp}) using the Gillespie algorithm \citep{Gillespie1977}.
-For high diffusion, i.e. high values of $h$, the population reaches a steady state with a uniform spatial distribution of organisms (Fig.~\ref{fig:2}a, b).
-As diffusion decreases, however, individuals start to aggregate and the population develops a spatial pattern characterized by isolated clumps of organisms interspersed with unpopulated regions (Fig.~\ref{fig:2}c-f).
-Moreover, the total population size increases in the stationary state due to aggregation (Fig.~\ref{fig:2}g), indicating that grouping improves the environmental conditions and increases the system carrying capacity.
-The same type of spatial structure and population dynamics are observed in two dimensions (Fig.~S1).

-Next, we compare these simulation outcomes with the results of integrating the deterministic approximation in Eq.~\eqref{eq:pderho}.
-Our results return a very good quantitative agreement between the stochastic individual-level dynamics and the deterministic equation for population density (Fig.~\ref{fig:3}), which allows us to use the latter to investigate in which conditions aggregates form and their population-level consequences.

-To investigate whether organisms aggregate or not, we perform a linear stability analysis of Eq.~\eqref{eq:pderho}.
+To investigate in which conditions organisms aggregate and determine the key ingredients for pattern, we perform a linear stability analysis of Eq.\,\eqref{eq:pderho} \citep{Cross1993}.
 This technique consists in adding a small spatial perturbation to a stable uniform solution of the equation and calculating the perturbation growth rate.
 If the perturbation growth rate is negative, the uniform solution is stable and patterns do not form.
 Conversely, the perturbation leads to spatially periodic solutions or patterns if its growth rate is positive \citep{Cross1993}.
-We consider a solution of the form $\rho(x,t) = \rho_+ + \epsilon \psi(x,t)$ where $\rho_+$ is a uniform solution of Eq.~\eqref{eq:pderho}, and $\psi(x,t)$ an arbitrary perturbation modulated by an amplitude parameter $\epsilon <<1$.
-We insert this solution into Eq.~(\ref{eq:pderho}) and obtain an ordinary differential equation for the dynamics of the perturbation $\psi(x,t)$.
-By linearizing and Fourier transforming this differential equation, we obtain the perturbation growth rate as a function of its wavenumber $k$ (see Supplementary Material section S2 for details of the calculation).
+We consider a solution of the form $\rho(x,t) = \rho^{\s{U}}_+ + \epsilon \psi(x,t)$ where $\rho^{\s{U}}_+$ is the uniform non-zero solution of Eq.\,\eqref{eq:pderho}, and $\psi(x,t)$ is an arbitrary perturbation modulated by an amplitude parameter $\epsilon \ll1$.
+We insert this solution into Eq.\,(\ref{eq:pderho}) and obtain a partial differential equation for the dynamics of the perturbation $\psi(x,t)$.
+By linearizing and Fourier transforming this partial differential equation, we obtain the perturbation growth rate as a function of its wavenumber $k$ (see Supplementary Material section S2 for details of the calculation; Fig.\,\ref{fig:4}a).
 This perturbation growth rate is